fampat/fampat-civ6-mod-stillausefulmaterial/README.md

 - Incase a boost would finish the production, it will consume iron equal to the needed production

 [u]Niter[/u]
-- Boost ratio: 1 Niter to 1 Science
+- Boost ratio: 1 Niter to 1 Science on default game-speed (scales with game-speed)
 - Minimal amount for boosting is 25, [b]button wont show up else[/b]
 - Minimal era required: Industrial, [b]button wont show up else[/b]
 - Usable once per turn (no boosting, trading and boosting again)